Transcription Rules for JewishGen Databases

 Do not use linebreaks in your data entry.

-These are normally added in Excel by holding the ALT key and
+Line-Breaks are normally added in Excel by holding the ALT key

-pressing the ENTER or RETURN key, and results in the contents
+and pressing the ENTER or RETURN key, and results in the

 Maximum Field Size: